IsaiahDal/isaiahdal.github.io/README.md

 ## Adding Pages

+If updating an existing page, only step 1 is required.
+If adding a new page to the site, follow all steps below.

 ### 1. Export Pluto.jl Notebook to HTML

 > Make sure that all code (including Markdown) that you do not wish to display is hidden before exporting by clicking the _Show/hide code_ (👁) button located near the top left of each code cell.